sjustus/fend-proj7-neighborhood-map/project-checklist-neighborhood.md

 []      Any additional functionality provided in the app runs error-free

 []  Asynchronous Data Usage
-[]    Asynchronous API Requests
+[x]    Asynchronous API Requests
-[]      Application utilizes the Google Maps API
+[x]      Application utilizes the Google Maps API
-[]      All utilizes at least one other non-Googly third party API []    Error Handling
+[x]      All utilizes at least one other non-Google third party API []    Error Handling
-[]      Data requests that fail are handled gracefully using common fallback techniques -- meaning user isn't left wondering why a component isn't working
+[x]      Data requests that fail are handled gracefully using common fallback techniques -- meaning user isn't left wondering why a component isn't working
 []      There is a visual indication on the page that it didn't load

 []  Documentation